-A urine drug test can detect drugs in a person’s system.
+A urine drug test can detect both illegal and prescription drugs in a person’s system.
 Doctors, sports officials, and many employers require these tests regularly.

 Urine tests are a common method of screening for drugs.
 They are painless, easy, quick, and cost-effective.

 Signs of drug use can remain in a person’s system long after the physical effects wear off.
 The analysis can determine whether a person used specific drugs